yesahmedyes/rl-exercises-sutton-barto/chapter_1/chapter_1.md

 ### Solution 1.1

-Against an opponent that selects random actions, we learn a policy which can exploit the mistakes made by the opponent.
+Against an opponent that selects random actions, we learn a policy that can exploit the mistakes made by the opponent.

-Whereas against an opponent that also learns through self-play, we will converge to a policy where the opponent also doesn't make mistakes.
+Whereas against an opponent that also learns through self-play, we will converge to a policy where the opponent also does not make mistakes.
 Therefore, we learn a safe policy that always leads to a draw.

 So, yes, the policies learnt are different.